 The resultant loss due to Financial Statement Frauds are huge as it affects all the users of Financial Statements at large.
-One of the foremost accounting frauds in India was the Satyam Accounting Fraud (this is covered as the case study in the syllabus).
-Some of the salient features of the Certified Stock Market Forensic Accountant (CSMFA) program are the topics covered in the syllabus, which makes this program practical oriented subject.
+One of the foremost accounting fraud cases in India was the Satyam Accounting Fraud.
+Satyam’s erstwhile chairman confessed of inflating the financial statements for seven years.
+This was one of the historical cases which highlighted the importance of the forensic auditing.